The Department of Computer Science at The University of Texas at San Antonio (UTSA) invites applications for multiple non-tenure-track positions.

 - a statement of teaching interests, and

-With nearly 32,000 students UTSA is the largest university in South Texas.
-The city of San Antonio has a population of over one million and is known for its rich Hispanic culture, historic attractions, affordable housing, and excellent medical facilities.
-The Austin-San Antonio corridor is a high-tech center that serves as the home of many major computer companies.
-Nearby higher education and research institutions include the Army Research Laboratory—South, the UT Health Science Center, and the Southwest Research Institute.
+The University of Texas at San Antonio, with nearly 32,100 students, is the largest university in South Texas.
+The City of San Antonio has a population of over one million and is known for its rich Hispanic culture, historic attractions, affordable housing, and excellent medical facilities.
+The Austin-San Antonio corridor is a high-tech center that is home to many major computer companies.
+Nearby higher education and research institutions include UT Health San Antonio and Southwest Research Institute.

 The University of Texas at San Antonio is an Affirmative Action/Equal Opportunity Employer.
 Women, minorities, veterans, and individuals with disabilities are encouraged to apply.